Today’s Wonder of the Day was inspired by Jack. Jack Wonders, “Can you judge a book by its cover?” Thanks for WONDERing with us, Jack!

 What’s your favorite type of book to read?
 A paperback that you can slip into your pocket and read on the bus on your way to and from school?
 A hardcover that protects a favorite book from damage over time?
-An e-book that you can take with you on an electronic device?
+An e-book that you can take with you anywhere?

-Children today have so many more choices than their parents did in the past.
+Children today have so many more choices than people did in the past.
 These choices can sometimes be overwhelming.
 With so many choices, how do you choose which book to read next?

 Check out the covers of these popular children’s books:

 Which of these books have you read?
 Do you think the covers do a good job of enticing readers and giving them an idea of what the book is about?